MaksimRudnev/LittleHelpers/README.md

 Summarize and visualize multilevel regressions:

-- `good_table` Large function that creates customizable coefficients tables using multiple lmer models; outputs in Rstudio viewer.
+- `good_table`/`lmer_table` Function that creates customizable coefficients tables using multiple lmer models; outputs in Rstudio viewer.
 - `potential_interactions` Exploratory.
 If you have no idea what cross-level interactions to look for.
 Computes pairwise tests of all the possible interactions in the `lmer()` model, or simply shows correlations between random effects and group-level variables.
 - `random_interaction` Plots cross-level interactions for `lmer()`-fitted models.
 Customizable.
 Can automatically choose real moderator values close to mean+-(2)SD.
 - `random_plot` Plots random effects from `lmer()`-fitted models.